Skip to main content

 Drink bottled water in Kuwait

-In Kuwait, it's advisable to drink bottled water with intact seals, especially in rural areas and smaller towns.
+Stick to bottled water with the seal intact, particularly once you're outside the city in rural areas and smaller towns.

 MEDIUM